Multi-Objective Agentic Rewrites for Unstructured Data Processing: Evaluation

 \subsubsection{Pareto Optimization Overhead}

+In \Cref{tab:overhead}, we report optimization costs and latencies, as well as expected execution costs at 1-million document scale.
 MOAR and ABACUS (PZ) are the only optimizers that construct a Pareto frontier.
 Relative to PZ, MOAR discovers substantially more accurate pipelines (27\% higher accuracy on average) and more cost-efficient pipelines (achieving PZ's accuracy at 0.545$\times$ the cost).
 This comes with a higher optimization cost: MOAR's optimization cost is 2.11$\times$ that of ABACUS, though its optimization latency is only 0.562$\times$ that of ABACUS.
-Prior work has shown that users are often willing to incur substantial optimization costs to achieve highest accuracies~\cite{khattab2024dspy}.
+Users are often willing to incur substantial optimization costs to achieve highest accuracies~\cite{khattab2024dspy}.
 Moreover, since optimization is a one-time cost that amortizes over repeated pipeline executions, a high cost can be acceptable if it lowers execution costs at scale~\cite{aggarwal2025cortex, Shankar2026TaskCascades}.
-We report optimization costs and latencies for all methods in \Cref{app:results}, \Cref{tab:overhead}\papertext{ in our technical report~\cite{moartechreport}}.